The soul's path to Self-realization, in art & archetype… by Jenna Lilla PhD

 “That Person in the heart, no bigger than a thumb, burning like flame without smoke, maker of past and future, the same today and tomorrow, that is Self.”

 These ancient Hindu texts point to the sacred nature of the divine, both transcendent and immanent.
-“No bigger than a thumb,” God dwells in the heart as the “Self.”
+“No bigger than a thumb,” God dwells in the heart as the Self.
 In the image below, we see the Hindu Deity Prajapatti.
 The image is an attempt to portray the creative activities of ‘Prajapati.’
 Pattni (2006) speaks of Prajapatti:

 “Prajapatti’ is the infinite eternal supreme God for profound Wisdom of the soul.
 Prajapatti (Brahma-Vishnu-Mahesh), the trinity God offered the eternal profound wisdom of the soul.”
 (Pattni, p.267)

 The deities offer the ‘eternal profound wisdom of the soul.’
-And this wisdom leads to the knowing that the Cosmic Man is the cosmic form of not only the deities, but of the living soul.
+And this wisdom leads to the knowing that the Self is the form of not only the deities, but of the living soul.
 The difference between human creativity and divine creativity is that while divinity creates material things, the living soul create images and ideas of things.
 We, like the Gods, are creative beings capable of transforming ourselves, each other, and the world through our ideas and images.

 Carl Jung, Cw 5, Symbols of Transformation (in US Pubic Domain, first published 1912)